agenticbuddy/codex/docs/session-restore.md

     `{"record_type":"state","provider_resume_token":"resp_..."}`.

 - TUI session visibility:
   - The sessions list and the session viewer are displayed in the TUI bottom pane as modal views.
 The viewer focuses on the latest context, auto‑scrolling to show the most recent exchanges.
 For performance in terminals, the viewer renders a capped tail (latest lines) rather than the entire transcript; users can toggle Full History (key `F`) to include tool calls and outputs for reference.
-Modal overlays such as the Experimental Restore progress appear in the bottom pane and use the standard navigation hints (Enter to advance, Ctrl‑X to cancel).
+Modal overlays such as the Replay progress appear in the bottom pane and use the standard navigation hints (Enter to advance, Ctrl‑X to cancel).
 Subtle notices (e.g., server resume handshake) are inserted as small history lines to avoid polluting the main transcript.
   - Sessions list navigation: Left/Right to switch action; Up/Down to navigate; PageUp/PageDown to move faster; Enter to select; Esc/Ctrl+C to close; `A` toggles “This project” / “All sessions”.
   - Session viewer navigation: Up/Down to scroll; PageUp/PageDown to scroll faster; Home/End to jump to top/bottom; `F` toggles Full History.
   - Status lines: the sessions list and the session viewer display a compact status indicator `start–end / total` just above the footer.